The 2020/21 qualifying round draw has set the first steps on the road to Romania.

 • There were four seeding pots in accordance with the coefficient rankings list, with the 13 countries with the highest ranking in Pot A, the next 13 in Pot B, and so on.

-• Each group has one team from each pot, with hosts then appointed to stage the mini-tournaments in autumn 2020.
+• Each group has one team from each pot, with hosts then appointed to stage the mini-tournaments.